-The Tallow or Butter Tree of West Africa was introduced from Sierra Leone to the Singapore Botanic Gardens in 1897 for experimental purposes in the Economic Garden.
+The African Butter Tree or Tallow of West Africa was introduced from Sierra Leone to the Singapore Botanic Gardens in 1897 for experimental purposes in the Economic Garden.
 This Tree is likely a remnant of the original introduction and has been at this location for more than a century.

 The fruit, which is 10 to 12 cm long and about 7cm in diameter, has a thick fleshy rind abounding in yellow greasy juice when the fruit is cut.